plotters-rs/guide/src/intro/getting_started.md

 # Getting Started

-Let's have a quick walkthrough on how to produce a data plot with Plotters.
+Let's have a quick walk through on how to produce a data plot with Plotters.
 This is an example that plotting the graph of a simple equation `y = sin(x)` to a PNG file.

-### Step 0 - Install prerequisite libraries to system
+## Step 0 - Install prerequisite libraries to system

 Plotters may use some library installed on your system, depends on what operating system you are using.